Remember when going weak at the knees was a good thing?

 While there is currently no cure for osteoarthritis, there are many different treatments that can slow progression and improve symptoms.
 Knee replacement surgery is sometimes necessary, but in other cases non-surgical approaches can help you relieve pain and improve joint function, and reduce your chances of a surgical outcome in the future.

 Knowledge is power.
 The more you know about your condition and the sooner you know it, the more treatment options you’ll have.
 Osteoarthritis is a progressive disease, so getting a proper diagnosis is key to knowing how to slow it down.
 Speak to your doctor about your symptoms and to work out the best treatment plan for you.
 Early intervention can limit the effects of osteoarthritis on your life and help you maintain an active, independent lifestyle.

 Know which activities to avoid

 Avoiding repetitive joint-loading tasks such as kneeling, squatting and heavy lifting can help to delay the onset of osteoarthritis, and therefore decrease your likelihood of requiring knee replacement surgery in the future.
-If your usual routine involves some degree of kneeling or heavy-lifting – activities like gardening and wrangling the grandkids – try to schedule these activities for when you know someone else will be available to assist you.
+If your usual routine involves some degree of kneeling or heavy-lifting – activities like gardening and wrangling the grandkids –speak to your GP or physio about a targeted strengthening program so you can keep doing the things you love..